francisatoyebi/Unilorin-Data-Science-Tutorials/README.md

-# Classification-Tutorials
+# Unilorin Data Science Tutorials

-This is simply a basic tutorial on Building various classification model and tuning hyperparameters and performing a grid search or randomized search.
+This is simply a basic tutorial on cleaning and visualizing data, building various classification model, tuning hyperparameters and performing a grid search or randomized search.